hkellaway/HNKGooglePlacesAutocomplete/README.md

 ##### fetchPlacesForSearchQuery:configurationBlock:completion:

-In addition to [fetchPlacesForSearchQuery:completion:](#fetchplacesforsearchquerycompletion), `HNKGooglePlacesAutocompleteQuery` provides `fetchPlacesForSearchQuery:configurationBlock:completion:` to _allow optional parameters to be applied to individual Queries_.
+In addition to [fetchPlacesForSearchQuery:completion:](#fetchplacesforsearchquerycompletion), `HNKGooglePlacesAutocompleteQuery` provides `fetchPlacesForSearchQuery:configurationBlock:completion:` to allow optional parameters to be applied to _individual_ Queries.

 ```objective-c
 [[HNKGooglePlacesAutocomplete sharedQuery] fetchPlacesForSearchQuery:@"Amoeba"